-- 5.01 (E) (7) (a) A measure of individually-attributed Student Academic Growth, meaning that outcomes on that measure are attributed to an individual licensed person; - 5.01 (E) (7) (b) A measure of collectively-attributed Student Academic Growth, whether on a school-wide basis or across grades or subjects, meaning that outcomes on that measure are attributed to at least two licensed personnel (e.g., measures included in the school performance framework, required pursuant to section 22-11-204, C.R.S.); - 5.01 (E) (7) (c) When available, Statewide Summative Assessment results; and - 5.01 (E) (7) (d) For subjects with annual Statewide Summative Assessment results available in two consecutive grades, results from the Colorado Growth Model. - 5.01 (E) (8) Selection of Additional Measures for Evaluating Teacher Performance Related to Student Academic Growth.
-The method for evaluating Teachers' performance related to Student Academic Growth may include Measures of Student Academic Growth in addition to those described in section 5.01 (E) (7) of these rules.
-These additional measures shall meet the following criteria: - 5.01 (E) (8) (a) School Districts and BOCES shall seek to ensure that Measures of Student Academic Growth are valid, meaning that the measures are aligned with the academic standards adopted by the local school board pursuant to § 22-7-1013, C.R.S. and that analysis and inferences from the measures can be supported by evidence and logic; - 5.01 (E) (8) (b) School Districts and BOCES shall seek to ensure that Measures of Student Academic Growth are reliable, meaning that the measures should be stable over time and in substance and that data from the measures will be sufficient to warrant reasonably consistent inferences; - 5.01 (E) (8) (c) In the effort to ensure that Measures of Student Academic Growth are comparable among Teachers of similar content areas and grades, School Districts and BOCES are strongly encouraged to include Teachers in a discussion of which measures are most appropriate to the Teachers' classrooms; and
+- 5.01 (F) (7) (a) A measure of individually-attributed Student Academic Growth, meaning that outcomes on that measure are attributed to an individual licensed person; - 5.01 (F) (7) (b) A measure of collectively-attributed Student Academic Growth, whether on a school-wide basis or across grades or subjects, meaning that outcomes on that measure are attributed to at least two licensed personnel (e.g., measures included in the school performance framework, required pursuant to section 22-11-204, C.R.S.); - 5.01 (F) (7) (c) When available, Statewide Summative Assessment results; and

+Comment [CDE21]: SCEE Rec #12: Assignment of Teachers into Categories for Purposes of Measuring Student Academic Growth for Use in Evaluation

+Comment [CDE22]: SCEE Rec #18: Analysis of Student Academic Growth Data

+Comment [CDE23]: SCEE Rec # 11: Using Multiple Measures to Assess Student Academic Growth

+- 5.01 (F) (7) (d) For subjects with annual Statewide Summative Assessment results available in two consecutive grades, results from the Colorado Growth Model. - 5.01 (F) (8)

+Selection of Additional Measures for Evaluating Teacher Performance on Teacher Quality Standard VI (Related to Student Academic Growth).
+The method for evaluating Teachers' performance related to against Teacher Quality Standard VIStudent Academic Growth may include Measures of Student Academic Growth in addition to those described in section 5.01 (F) (78) of these rules.
+These additional measures used for evaluating Teachers' performance against Quality Standard VI must shall meet the following criteria outlined in guidelines issued by the Department, which shall include the following:

+5.01 (F) (8) (a) School Districts and BOCES shall seek to ensure that Measures of Student Academic Growth shall-beare valid, meaning that the measures shall-beare aligned with the academic standards adopted by the local school board pursuant to § 22-7-1013, C.R.S. and that analysis and inferences from the measures should-can be supported by evidence and logic;

-- 5.01 (E) (8) (c) For Teachers teaching two or more subjects, individual Measures of Student Academic Growth shall include Student Academic Growth scores from all subjects for which the Teacher is responsible. - 5.01 (E) (9) Weighting of Performance on Teacher Quality Standards.
+- 5.01 (F) (8) (b) School Districts and BOCES shall seek to ensure that Measures of Student Academic Growth shall beare reliable, meaning that the measures should be stable over time and in substance and that data from the measures will be sufficient to warrant reasonably consistent inferences; - 5.01 (F) (8) (c) In the effort to ensure that Measures of Student Academic Growth shall beare comparable among Teachers of similar content areas and grades, School Districts and BOCES are strongly encouraged to include Teachers in a discussion of which measures are most appropriate to the Teachers' classrooms; and - 5.01 (F) (8) (cd) For Teachers teaching two or more subjects, individual Measures of Student Academic Growth shall include Student Academic Growth scores from all subjects for which the Teacher is responsible. - 5.01 (F) (9) Weighting of Performance on Teacher Quality Standards.
 No later than July 2013, a description of the manner in which performance on each of the Teacher Quality Standards will be weighted in assigning Teachers to a Performance Evaluation Rating.
+This method shall be consistent with the common statewide personnel evaluation framework that is developed by the Department during the Pilot Period.